appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 For production environments, it is recommended to configure an external MinIO instance.
 TODO: Add minimum MinIO version.

 To use a external MinIO instance, you can follow the steps below:

+- Create the following buckets for Appcircle to use on the MinIO instance:
+  - appcircle-local-resource-temp
+  - appcircle-local-resource-build
+  - appcircle-local-resource-distribution
+  - appcircle-local-resource-storesubmit
+  - appcircle-local-resource-store
+  - appcircle-local-resource-agent-cache
+  - appcircle-local-resource-backup
+  - appcircle-local-resource-publish

 - Create a secret with the name `{$releaseName}-minio-connection` containing the `accessKey` and `secretKey` keys.